apparebit/demicode/README.md

 strongly-felt eccentricities.
-Hence, demicode uses the techniques described in answers [to this StackOverflow question](https://stackoverflow.com/questions/65294987/detect-os-dark-mode-in-python) and used in the [darkdetect package](https://github.com/albertosottile/darkdetect/tree/master) to try to detect whether light or dark mode is in effect and use the same mode.
-In case detection is flaky, **`--in-dark-mode` forcibly enables demicode's dark color theme** and **`--in-light-mode` forces  the light color theme**.
+Hence, demicode uses the techniques described in answers [to this StackOverflow question](https://stackoverflow.com/questions/65294987/detect-os-dark-mode-in-python) and by the [darkdetect package](https://github.com/albertosottile/darkdetect/tree/master) to detect the current mode and then defaults to that same mode.
+If you find that mode detection is flaky, **`--in-dark-mode` forcibly enables demicode's dark color theme** and **`--in-light-mode` forces  the light color theme**.